 Some researchers found that progesterone improved visual and verbal memory for people in menopause.

 However, the evidence isn’t clear-cut.
-Some
+Other

 In any case, it’s important to note that there’s no evidence that progesterone harms your thinking abilities.